-My overall research interests include: 1) the development and clinical application of highresolution optical imaging for early detection and diagnosis of pulmonary diseases, including interstitial lung disease and lung cancer and 2) the implementation and validation of optical imaging in the practice of pathology and clinical medicine.
+My overall research interests include: 1) the development and clinical application of highresolution optical imaging for early detection and diagnosis of pulmonary diseases, including interstitial lung disease and lung cancer, and 2) the implementation and validation of optical imaging in the practice of pathology and clinical medicine.

 Optical coherence tomography (OCT) provides rapid 3D imaging with microscopic resolution (<10 μm) well beyond HRCT capabilities, and tissue volumes orders of magnitude larger than that assessed with surgical lung biopsies.
 OCT can image many more distinct sites than can be sampled with wedge biopsies.
 Due to its non-destructive nature, OCT can also be repeated for longitudinal assessments over time.
 We have developed thin endobronchial OCT catheters that are compatible with standard bronchoscopy, are able to reach the peripheral subpleural lung, and enable volumetric assessment of multiple spatially distinct locations in the lung within 5-10 minutes.
 We are conducting clinical in vivo endobronchial OCT imaging studies in ILD patients undergoing biopsy for diagnosis.
 Our preliminary studies have shown that in vivo endobronchial OCT can visualize microscopic features, including honeycombing not visible on HRCT, required to distinguish IPF and non-IPF diagnoses in ILD patients with non-diagnostic HRCTs.
-Our ongoing OCT studies include: 1) clinical studies to determine the sensitivity/specificity of OCT for IPF diagnosis in patients with non-diagnostic HRCTs, and 2) a longitudinal study to investigate changes in disease progression and response to therapy at a microscopic level over time.
+Our ongoing OCT studies include: 1) Clinical studies to determine the sensitivity and specificity of OCT for IPF diagnosis in patients with non-diagnostic HRCTs, and 2) A longitudinal study to investigate changes in disease progression and response to therapy at a microscopic level over time.